WARRIOR CARE PROGRAM (CARE COALITION) FAQs

 •Retraining opportunities allow SOF wounded, ill, and injured Warriors to enhance their skills, train in new career fields, or gain certification to become more marketable in the civilian sector.
 This program is mutually beneficial to the SOF wounded, ill, and injured Warriors and the sponsoring organization in which the Wounded Warrior conducts his or her retraining, fellowship, and/or employment.

-Military Adaptive Sports
+How is Military Adaptive Sports (MAS) beneficial for USSOCOM?

 MAS assists in both the physical and mental recovery processes, and works to improve the overall health and welfare of SOF wounded, ill, and injured through exposure to adaptive team sport and activities.
 USSOCOM MAS directly supports the Department of Defense MAS, which includes the yearly Warrior Games and other inter-service Wounded Warrior events.
 MAS provides post-rehabilitation support to wounded, ill, and injured SOF service members, through participation in adaptive rehabilitation and sporting activities, while promoting physical fitness, peer-to-peer support, and healthy/sustainable living with a focus on returning SOF wounded, ill, and injured to duty.
 All SOF, regardless of impairments, injuries, and skill levels, are encouraged to participate.